zacharydavidr/Concord/README.md

 # Concord

-A web based application that streamlines managment of a shared property
+A bootstrap application that streamlines management of a shared property and communication for all those who visit